 DIRECTOR OF MAXWELL AFRICAN SCHOLARS UNION

-Professor of Anthropology
+Associate Professor of History

 Director of Maxwell African Scholars Union